-The Oral Examination Panel consists of a Chairman, Internal Examiner(s), and External Examiner(s).
+The Oral Examination Panel consists of a Chairman, assistant chairman, Internal Examiner(s), and External Examiner(s).
 Under certain circumstances, the Dean of School of Graduate Studies can decide whether the Oral Examination is to proceed without the presence of the External Examiner.
+The supervisor must be present during the examination of his/her student.